Atrial Septal Defect (ASD)

 How is an atrial septal defect diagnosed?

 Echocardiogram (echo).
-A procedure that evaluates the structure and function of the heart by using sound waves recorded on an electronic sensor that produce a moving picture of the heart and heart valves.
-An echo can show the pattern of blood flow through the atrial septal opening, and determine how large the opening is, as well as how much blood is passing through it.
+This test uses sound waves to make a moving picture of the heart and heart valves.
+An echo can show the blood flow through the atrial septal opening and find out how big the opening is.

-Secundum atrial septal defects may close spontaneously as a child grows.
-Once an atrial septal defect is diagnosed, your child's cardiologist will evaluate your child periodically to see whether it is closing on its own.
-Usually, an ASD will be repaired if it has not closed on its own by the time your child starts school.
-This is to prevent lung problems that will develop from long-time exposure to extra blood flow.
+Once an atrial septal defect is diagnosed, your child's cardiologist will check your child to see if the defect is closing on its own.
+An ASD will usually be fixed if it has not closed by the time a child starts school.
 The decision to close the ASD may also depend on the size of the defect.
-Atrial septal defects are typically repaired in childhood to prevent problems later in life.

 Treatment may include: